 This is rather important to understand.

-The call graph of functions shows well the flow of this algorithm which is rather simple and therefore well designed.
+The call graph of functions effectively illustrates the flow of this algorithm, which is relatively simple and therefore well-designed.
 There are just three main public calls defined in the lib/circuit/mdoc/mdoc_zk.h header I'll report here in simplified form:

 - generate_circuit( int version )